 When the lights in Budapest come on in the night, the city looks like something that is straight out of a fairly tale.
 The lovely Danube river is filled with reflections of the beautifully lit city – a photographer’s delight.
 The setting is also, perfect for a romantic cruise with dinner & drinks on the River Danube.
 There are plenty of these cruises available – where you can stand on the deck, soak in the lovely sights with a glass or two in your hand, right next to your loved ones.
 Hmm!
 Tempting?
 If you need some more information on these cruises, click here.

-And that is not all, you can even experience the museums and the Baths at night – imagine having a Bath party at night -and no, don’t raise your eyebrows as this is quite common in Budapest.
+And that is not all, you can even experience the museums and their unusual statues like the Colombo statue along the way.
+Don’t miss the Baths at night – imagine having a Bath party at night -and no, don’t raise your eyebrows as this is quite common in Budapest.

 5) Wine tasting, Coffee Bars and more